Coping With a Midlife Crisis

 Think about the times when you felt happiest, proudest and most fulfilled in your career and personal life.
 Are you still living your life in accordance with the values that inspired those experiences?
 If not, what changes can you make to turn things around?

 4. Set New Goals

 The goals you once had – to buy a house, to climb the career ladder, or to have a family – may no longer be relevant or as important to you as they once were.
 If so, it's time to reassess what you want from life, and to align these goals with the values that you've just identified.
 For example, you may want to learn a new skill or language, or get involved in charity or community work.

 You may be tempted to think, "What's the point at my age?"
 But if not now, then when?
 Our article, Personal Goal Setting, can help you to identify new goals, and it will show you how to find the motivation to achieve them.

 Helping a Team Member Through a Midlife Crisis

 As a manager, what can you do if you believe that a team member is experiencing a midlife crisis?

-However, if his performance is suffering, you should take steps to address that.
+However, if their performance is suffering, you should take steps to address that.
 You can be tactful and understanding, but be clear about what actions or behaviors are unacceptable, and explain what impact they are having on the team.
 You can then work together to improve the situation.

-"Midlife crisis" is an often-trivialized term that describes a major transition of identity and self-confidence in middle age.
+"Midlife crisis" is an often trivialized term that describes a major transition of identity and self-confidence in middle age.
 It is often triggered by a significant life event, such as children leaving home or a health scare.